Myrrha: Science

 Several metamorphosing insects' scientific names reference the myth.
-Myrrha is a genus of ladybug beetles, such as the 18-spot ladybird (Myrrha octodecimguttata).
+Myrrha is a genus of ladybug beetles, such as the eighteen-spotted ladybird (Myrrha octodecimguttata).
 Libythea myrrha, the club beak, is a butterfly native to India.
 Polyommatus myrrha is a rare species of butterfly named by Gottlieb August Wilhelm Herrich-Schäffer found on Mount Erciyes in south-eastern Turkey.
 Catocala myrrha is a synonym for a species of moth known as married underwing.
 In total the United Kingdom's Natural History Museum lists seven Lepidoptera (moths and butterflies) with the myrrha name.

 Myrrh is a bitter-tasting, aromatic, yellow to reddish brown gum.
 It is obtained from small thorny flowering trees of the genus Commiphora, which is a part of the incense-tree family (Burseraceae).
 There are two main varieties of myrrh: bisabol and herabol.
 Bisabol is produced by C. erythraea, an Arabian species similar to the C. myrrha, which produces the herabol myrrh.
 C. myrrha grows in Ethiopia, Arabia, and Somalia.

 A large asteroid, measuring 124 km is named 381 Myrrha.
-It was discovered and named on January 10, 1894 by A. Charlois at Nice.
+It was discovered and named on January 10, 1894, by A. Charlois at Nice.
 The mythical Myrrha inspired the name and her son, Adonis, is the name given to another asteroid, 2101 Adonis.
 Using classical names like Myrrha, Juno, and Vesta when naming minor planets was standard custom at the time when 381 Myrrha was discovered.
 It was the general opinion that using numbers instead might lead to unnecessary confusion.